What Can I Do If My Ex Is Not Paying/Refuses To Pay Child Support?

-What to Do When Your Ex Refuses to Pay Child Support
+What to Do When Your Ex Is Refusing To Pay Child Support

-We’ll go into more detail with each option, but when your ex refuses to pay child support, here’s a short list of what to do:
+We’ll go into more detail with each option, but when your ex refuses to pay, here’s how to deal with an ex that is refusing to pay child support:

-• Attempt to communicate with your former spouse about the child support payments they owe
+- Attempt to communicate with your former spouse about the child support payments they owe – if you can, keep all correspondence and a journal that outlines your attempts to collect

 Despite the good intentions behind Florida’s child support laws, it can seem like a no-win situation when parents who can’t get along as a couple still have to make financial decisions about child support.